Find Accommodation in South Africa

 This is perfect viewing territory for the big 5, the symbols of Africa, and on the Lowveld area of the province, there are vast plains of grassland, populated with curious looking baobab trees, which seem to have been planted upside down.

-At the other end of the scale, the Wolkberg and Blouberg mountain ranges offer spectacular hiking trials in a natural, unspoilt wilderness, as well as some excellent rock climbing opportunities for enthusiasts of all levels of experience.
+At the other end of the scale, in the Waterberg region the Wolkberg and Blouberg mountain ranges offer spectacular hiking trials in a natural, unspoilt wilderness, as well as some excellent rock climbing opportunities for enthusiasts of all levels of experience.
 White water rafting is another high adrenaline option, with the Olifants and other rivers offering some spectacular rapids.

 However, Limpopo is not all about wilderness and white water.
 There is an esoteric, mystical element to the province too, as this is the ancestral home of Modjaji – the rain queen.
 Visit Modjaji’s forest, an ancient stand of cycads, steeped in local legend, and under the personal protection of the rain queen herself.